 - Plant food once every four weeks is enough to keep specialty palms healthy and beautiful for a long time.

 - Palms generally prefer a moderately light or light position, but not in bright sunlight.
-The Cycas is the exception: in the summer months it can stand outside in the sun after it has slowly acclimatised to it.
+The Cycas is the exception: in the summer months, it can stand outside in the sun after it has slowly acclimatized to it.
 When Cycas produces a new leaf rosette, it will shed the old, lowest rosette.
-It’s best if new leaves are produced in a light, sunny spot outdoors, so that the leaves are nice and compact.
+It’s best if new leaves are produced in a light, sunny spot outdoors so that the leaves are nice and compact.
 The leaves will be more stretched in the living room.

 - In the cold months, wrap up specialty palms carefully for transporting home: as tropical beauties, they cannot cope with the cold.